When applied sensibly and appropriately, essential oils are highly beneficial.

-You will find much more information about the therapeutic qualities and appropriate use and application of essential oils (those below and others), in my books, Essential Oils for Mindfulness and Meditation, and Essential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation, published by Inner Traditions Bear & Co.
-(Healing Arts Press) and available to purchase at most online and high street book outlets.
+You will find in-depth information about the therapeutic qualities and appropriate use and application of a wide range of essential oils (including those featured below), in my books, Healing with Essential Oils, Essential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation, published by Inner Traditions Bear & Co.
+(Healing Arts Press) and available to purchase from most online and high street book outlets, including Barnes and Nobel.

 Book on an essential oil training workshop or course here (training is delivered in person and not online)